Joe Cocker: On the road (1972–1979)

-1980s (1980-1989)
+1980s (1980–1989)

 In 1982, Cocker recorded two songs with the jazz group the Crusaders on their album Standing Tall.
 One song, "I'm So Glad I'm Standing Here Today", was nominated for a Grammy Award and Cocker performed it with the Crusaders at the awards ceremony.
 The Crusaders wrote this song with Cocker in mind to sing it.
 Cocker then released a new reggae-influenced album, Sheffield Steel, recorded with the Compass Point All Stars, produced by Chris Blackwell and Alex Sadkin.

-Also in 1982, Cocker recorded the duet "Up Where We Belong" with Jennifer Warnes for the soundtrack of the film An Officer and a Gentleman.
+Also in 1982, Cocker recorded the duet "Up Where We Belong" with the American singer Jennifer Warnes for the soundtrack of the film An Officer and a Gentleman.
 The song was an international hit, reaching number 1 on the Billboard Hot 100, and winning a Grammy Award for Best Pop Performance by a Duo.
 The duet also won an Academy Award for Best Original Song, and Cocker and Warnes performed the song at the awards ceremony.
 Several days later, he was invited to perform "You Are So Beautiful" with Ray Charles in a television tribute to the musician.
 In 1983, Cocker joined a star-studded line-up of British musicians, including Jimmy Page, Eric Clapton, Jeff Beck, Steve Winwood and Bill Wyman for singer Ronnie Lane's 1983 tour to raise money for the London-based organisation Action for Research into Multiple Sclerosis, in particular because Lane was beginning to suffer from the degenerative disease.